rayukiii/ICT-Ethics-and-Governance-in-Society-e-Portfolio/portfolio2.md

 It made me wonder how AI can be expected to make ethical decisions if it does not have the same ability to reason or be morally responsible as humans.
 Overall, I chose this artefact because I wanted to learn more about Kantianism and how it can be applied to AI.

-## Artefact 3: AI being shaped for people
+## Artefact 3: Shaping AI for the people

 <img width="1337" height="975" alt="image" src="https://github.com/user-attachments/assets/32a41237-a94e-47af-a25b-e52ab76e1371" />
 https://youtu.be/OOMlSOtcVEM?si=VSawf9n9oDZuQMGu